aafaq-rashid-comprinno/test1/README.md

     2. If kubectl is not installed or to upgrade the version, refer [this doc](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 - **Connection for the CodePipeline must be created beforehand**
+- **Update the argocd-ssh-key and Netrc parameter values in aws parameter store post infrastructure creation using terraform**
+- **Add the microservice configuration in S3 bucket within respective microservice folder names**

 ## What this code creates?